Working with git¶

 - The CI pipeline is correctly executed on the remote master by the CI server.

-Implemented correctly, this practice leads to having an integrated, tested, working system at the end of each development interval, that can be shipped directly from our master branch with the click of a button.
+Implemented correctly, this practice leads to having an integrated, tested, working system at the end of each development interval, that can be shipped directly from the master branch.

-We support adopting a story-based branching model, often referred to as feature branching.
-This workflow effectively leverages pull requests enabling code reviews and continuous branch testing, but it is important to stress the importance of having short lived branches.
+The SKA organisation advocates adopting a story-based branching model, often referred to as feature branching.
+This workflow effectively leverages GitLab Merge Requests enabling code reviews and continuous branch testing, but it is important to stress the importance of having short lived branches.
 It is easy to abuse this policy and have long living branches resulting in painful merge activities and dead or stale development lines.
-Bearing in mind that a story by definition is some piece of work a developer should conclude in the time of a sprint, the workflow would follow these steps:
+Bearing in mind that a story by definition is a piece of work a developer should conclude in the time of a sprint, the workflow should follow these steps:

-- As a developer starts working from master on a new story, she creates a new branch.
+- As a developer starts working from master on a new story, they create a new branch.

-- The developer makes sure that all tests execute correctly on her local story branch.
+- The developer makes sure that all tests execute correctly on their local story branch.

 - When the story is ready for acceptance the developer pushes the story branch upstream.

-- A pull request is created on the DVCS server to merge the story branch into the master branch.
+- A Merge Request is created on GitLab to merge the story branch into the master branch.
 The above commit reponse shows a conveniently supplied URL to start this process.

-- Reviewers interact with comments on the pull request until all conflicts are resolved and reviewers accept the pull request.
+- Reviewers interact with comments on the Merge Request until all conflicts are resolved and reviewers accept the Merge Request.

 - The CI pipeline is executed successfully on the master branch by the CI server.

-Whenever a team deviates from one of the recommended policy, it is important that the team captures its decision and publicly describe its policy, discussing it with the rest of the community.
+Whenever a team deviates from one of the recommended policies, it is important that the team captures its decision and publicly describe its policy, discussing it with the rest of the community.